Course Title: Diagnostic Microbiology

 Overview of Assessment

 NOTE: All hurdle requirements for this course are indicated clearly in the assessment regime that follows, against the relevant assessment task(s) and all have been approved by the College Deputy Pro Vice-Chancellor (Leaning & Teaching).
-This course has the practical component as a HURDLE based on accreditation and OH&S requirements.
+This course has the practical component as an approved HURDLE based on accreditation and OH&S requirements.